-If you have ever traveled by air, you know that food options are becoming more and more limited on domestic U.S. flights.
-Some airlines do not offer food at all, apart from a packet of pretzels, while others offer food for purchase, including snack boxes, pre-made sandwiches and fruit and cheese plates.
-Unless you are able to travel in business or first class, your dining options are almost nonexistent.
+If you have ever traveled by air, you know that food options are becoming more and more limited.
+Some airlines do not offer food at all, apart from a packet of pretzels.
+Others offer food for purchase, including snack boxes, pre-made sandwiches and fruit and cheese plates.
+Unless you are able to travel in business or first class, you have few options.

-Your best bet, if you want to save money and eat the foods you like, is to plan ahead and prepare your own travel meals.
+Your best bet, if you want to save money and eat the foods you like, is to prepare your own travel meals.
 Here are some tips for making and carrying food for your next airplane flight.

 This prohibition extends to ice packs, whether they are gel or liquid.
-Keeping cold foods cold may therefore be difficult on long flights.
-Flight attendants may not be willing to give you ice from their freezer to use in your cooler, so you will need to find ways to keep your food cold or pack items that can be kept at room temperature.
+Keeping cold foods cold may be difficult on long flights.
+Flight attendants may not want to give you ice from their freezer to use in your cooler, so you will need to find ways to keep your food cold or pack items that can be kept at room temperature.

 Plan Your In-Flight Menu

 Sandwiches, wraps, and salads are easy to carry and eat on an airplane.
 You can make your own or purchase them from your favorite grocery store or restaurant.
-Be sure to carry them in secure wrappings or containers to prevent leaks and spills.
+Be sure to carry them in secure containers to prevent leaks.
 Remember to pack a fork.

-Fruit travels extremely well.
-Dried fruits are both portable and delicious, and fresh bananas, oranges, tangerines, grapes, and apples are easy to carry and eat.
+Fruit travels well.
+Dried fruits are portable and delicious.
+Bananas, oranges, tangerines, grapes, and apples are easy to carry and eat.
 Be sure to wash your fruit at home.

 Granola bars, energy bars, and crackers are easy to carry.
-Sliced cheese is tasty, but must be kept cold or eaten within four hours after it comes out of the refrigerator.
-If you like to snack, consider packing vegetable chips or other alternatives to junk food.
+Sliced cheese is tasty, but must be kept cold or eaten within four hours after coming out of the refrigerator.
+If you like to snack, consider packing vegetable chips or other junk food alternatives.

-You can make instant hot cereal in flight if you bring a bowl.
+You can make instant hot cereal in flight if you bring a bowl and spoon.
 Ask your flight attendant for hot water.
-Remember to bring a spoon.

-If you prefer to bring your own water, take an empty bottle through the security checkpoint and fill it before you board.
-You can bring individual-sized flavor packets with you if you wish.
+To save money, take an empty bottle through the security checkpoint and fill it before you board.
+You can bring individual-sized flavor packets with you.

 Transport Your Food Safely